wekeo/Oceanhack/README.md

 ### Platform offering <a name="platform"></a>
 WEkEO platform [wekeo.eu](https://www.wekeo.eu/) provides access to Copernicus datasets and cloud based processing resources.
 Get to know the capabilities of WEkEO from [here](https://www.wekeo.eu)

-You will be offered VM access by participating on the AtmosHack2018 [here](https://www.wekeo.eu/advanced_user)
+You will be offered VM access by participating on the Oceanhack [here](https://www.wekeo.eu/advanced_user)

 ### Useful Links <a name="useful"></a>